Fender Jazzmaster: American Vintage Reissue Thin Skin Jazzmasters

 In the late 2000s, Fender produced limited quantities of the 1962 Jazzmaster known as Thin Skins.
 These were almost identical in spec to the standard AVRI Jazzmasters, with the notable exception of the finish, though some, such as those offered by Wildwood Guitars in Louisville, Colorado, offered Thin Skins with a 9.5" radius in lieu of the vintage-spec 7.25".
 The Thin Skins were offered in a number of otherwise unavailable Custom Colors, and many of the Custom Color Thin Skins featured period-correct matching headstocks.
 The Thin Skins were 100% nitrocellulose, including the sealer, which was polyurethane on the normal '62 Jazzmaster.
 This, in addition to thinner color and clear coats, created a much thinner finish than the normal.
 Also offered through Wildwood was a unique model, the American Vintage Reissue Thin Skin 1959 Jazzmaster.
 The '59 was offered in a variety of colors, and a special version in blonde was offered featuring vintage appointments instead of the 6105 fretwire and 9.5" radius fingerboard.

 American Vintage 1965 Jazzmaster

 In 2012, Fender discontinued the entirety of the American Vintage Reissue (AVRI) series, including the 1962 Jazzmaster.
 The line was replaced by the American Vintage (AV) series.
 The new series featured more accurate vintage appointments, a new flash-finish method meant to create a thinner lacquer finish, and vintage-reproduction paperwork and manuals.
 Some improved vintage details included neck shape, thinner cases, decals, colors, pickups, tuners, and various production techniques.
 The American Vintage line includes a single Jazzmaster model: the 1965 Jazzmaster.
 In keeping with the original 1965 models, the AV 1965 Jazzmaster includes a bound neck with larger, pearloid dot inlays, matching headstocks on custom colors, and a black G&G reproduction case with black tolex and a red plush interior.
-On introduction, Fender offered the '65 Jazzmaster in three colors: Aztec Gold, Olympic White, and Three-Color Sunburst (the Gold and White models featured matching headstocks).
-Aztec Gold has since been discontinued on regular production '65 Jazzmasters.
-Fender also offered a limited run in Firemist Silver.
-This color was also available as an option for the Thin Skin models.